apify/apify-docs/sources/platform/storage/dataset.md

 Dataset storage enables you to sequentially save and retrieve data.
 A unique dataset is automatically created and assigned to each Actor run when the first item is stored.

 Typically, datasets comprises results from web scraping, crawling, and data processing jobs.
-You can visualize this data in a table, where each object forming a row and its attribuets represented as columns.
-You have the option to export data in various formats, indluding JSON, CSV, XML, Excel, HTML Table, RSS or JSONL.
+You can visualize this data in a table, where each object is forming a row and its attributes are represented as columns.
+You have the option to export data in various formats, including JSON, CSV, XML, Excel, HTML Table, RSS or JSONL.

 > Named datasets are retained indefinitely. <br/>
 > Unnamed datasets expire after 7 days unless otherwise specified. <br/>